How Meditation Saved My Life

 I meditated with my own tracks for about 7-8 months and I was getting pretty good results.
 All the while, the gap was getting bigger and bigger and my experience of life was getting happier and happier.
 Meditation changes you from the inside out.
 But it still wasn’t going as fast as I wanted.

 I went back to Holosync and tried their free demo ~ it was clear that it was going to do a better job than my own homemade soundtrack did.
 So, I dropped the large wad of cash that it costs and ordered Awakening Prologue, which is the first level of Holosync.
 To go through their whole program takes about 12 years.
 I began using Holosync in November 2006 and the meditative state straight away seemed a lot deeper.
 And that’s how I began meditating, an hour every day.
-[Note 2012: I now use my own custom formulation again after perfecting it over the years of experimentation.]

 The benefits of meditation are so great it really does impact upon every area of your life because your mind and your brain dictate every other area.
 It regulates your body and everything changes.
 Your perception, your subjective reality changes.
 I’m going to do a separate article on the benefits of meditation because it’s such a huge topic.